 Access the portal to renew accommodations, schedule to take a test/exam in the Disability Services office, verify accommodations & fill out consent forms

 PREP: Early move-in program for incoming freshman & transfer students

 - PREP (Providing Resources for Educational Progress) is a transition program for students receiving accommodations through the SMC Disability Services office and who may benefit from extra support when starting school.

 - The Fall 2024 program will be a 2-day program starting Tuesday 8/20 and allows students to move in early to get settled before the general student population moves in.
 During the 2 days, students will attend presentations, an information session, and fun social activities to help get acclimated to SMC.
-Space is limited to 20 students and there is no cost to participate in the program will be determined by April 2024.
+Space is limited to 20 students and the cost to participate in the program will be determined by April 2024.
 Interested incoming students for Fall 2024 can contact email@example.com for more information.

 The Connect Program is designed to support neurodiverse students, with a concentration on students who are on the autism spectrum, stay connected on campus.

 - All students who disclose they are on the autism spectrum are automatically qualified to participate and will receive information from the office to invite them to participate in programming

 - Students will have the opportunity to meet weekly with a one-on-one coach for support in executive functioning and support in identifying due dates and resources